fecgov/fec-infrastructure/README.md

 ## Setup
 * Concourse pipeline is deployed to a concourse team owned by 18F Infrastructure
 * Terraform configuration is deployed via Concourse to an AWS account owned by Infrastructure
-* FEC staff are responsible for adding resources that incur a cost to Chandika

 ## Workflow
 * FEC team member sends a pull request to 18F/fec-infrastructure